theinfamousrj/jiggler/README.md

 # jiggler
 This is a mouse jiggler.
 Actually, two mouse jigglers.

-It uses actual hardware so you can use this on computers that don't allow you to install things.
+It uses a [teensy microcontroller](https://www.pjrc.com/store/teensy40.html), so you can use this on computers that don't allow you to install applications and still get your mouse jiggling.
+If you're like me and you don't trust those random $7 amazon hardware jigglers, but also want to be less conspicuous than a giant brick under your mouse, give this a shot.

 ## software
 Here you can find the [installation instructions](https://www.pjrc.com/teensy/td_download.html) for all of the teensy stuff you need to get started.